-- 1. Highlight Lower Range on the Sonar X-PressTM Menu. - 2.
-Use the LEFT or RIGHT 4-WAY Cursor Control keys to increase or decrease the Lower Range setting.
-(AUTO, 10 to 1000 feet, 3 to 330 meters [International Models Only], Default = AUTO)
+- 1. Highlight Lower Range on the Sonar X-PressTM menu. - Use the LEFT or RIGHT 4-WAY Cursor Control keys to increase or decrease the Lower Range setting.
+(AUTO, 10 to 800 feet, 3 to 260 meters [International Models only], Default = AUTO)

-TM Chart Speed 6 Chart Speed
+6 Chart Speed

 Chart Speed determines the speed at which the sonar information moves across the display, and consequently the amount of detail shown.
-A faster speed shows more information and is preferred by most anglers; however, the sonar information moves across the display quickly.
+A faster speed shows more information in the Sonar Views and is preferred by most anglers; however, the sonar information moves across the display guickly.
 A slower speed keeps the information on the display longer, but the bottom and fish details become compressed and may be difficult to interpret.
 Regardless of the Chart Speed setting, the RTS® Window will update at the maximum rate possible for the depth conditions.
 Adjust Chart Speed to your personal preference.